fractal6/fractal6.go/README.md

 **Setup**

     git clone -b prod https://github.com/fractal6/fractal6.go
-    cd fractal6.go
+    cd fractal6.go/

     # Install the client UI (Optional)
-    # NOTE: This will install the client build for fractale.co.
+    # NOTE: This will install the client built for fractale.co.
     #       To point to your own instance, you need to rebuild it (see https://github.com/fractal6/fractal6-ui.elm/)
-    #       Otherwise it will point to api.fractale.co
+    #       Otherwise it will query api.fractale.co
     make install_client

-    # Start Redis (KV cache store)
-    sudo systemctl restart redis-server  # or "systemctl restart redis" depending on your version

     # Setup Dgraph (database)
     make bootstrap